For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What's it like living in Philadelphia?

 In terms of professional development, Philadelphia has a rich history and active presence in the field of psychology, particularly in cognitive-behavioral therapy, and is the home of the Beck Institute.
-In addition, Drexel maintains strong relationships with numerous universities, hospitals, and treatment facilities in the Philadelphia area, which is evidenced by the practicum and research opportunities the department offers.
+In addition, Drexel maintains strong relationships with numerous universities, hospitals, and treatment facilities in the Philadelphia area, which is evidenced by the numerous practicum and research opportunities the department offers.
 Furthermore, the city has a diverse population in terms of socioeconomic status, ethnicity, and race.
-Therefore, students in our program have the opportunity to work with a wide range of individuals in their practica and research.
+Therefore, students in our program have the opportunity to work with a wide range of individuals in their practice and research.
 Furthermore, the tri-state area provides numerous opportunities for clinical training- the Clinical Psychology PhD program currently offers nearly 50 practicum sites (with specialized options for students interested in Health Psychology).

 Questions Specific to the Geller Lab